⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 18%

-Sales of smartphones, tablets, and accessories.
+Sales of wireless devices like smartphones, tablets, and accessories.

 🎯 WHY THIS MATTERS